Global Public Health

 OVERVIEW

-I am a generalist global public health researcher and research consultant with specialist knowledge and practical experience in psychosocial and environmental health.
-I also have a background in communications and media as a former BBC World Service, Radio 4 and Radio 3 broadcast reporter and NGO press officer/advisor which enables me to advise on communicating health issues to the public.
+I am a generalist Global Public Health Researcher and Research Consultant with specialist knowledge and practical experience in psychosocial and environmental health, the behavioural, social and cultural aspects of infectious disease prevention, and Health Impact Assessments (HIAs).
+I also have a background in communications and media as a former BBC World Service (global), Radio 4 and Radio 3 (UK domestic radio) Radio Reporter and NGO press officer/advisor which enables me to advise on communicating health issues to the public.

-I have eleven years of consulting experience on applied public health research projects, Health Impact Assessments (HIAs), and monitoring and evaluation (M&E) for global public health interventions.
-I recently produced my first health-related Behaviour Change Communications Strategy for the United Nations Development Programme (UNDP) in North Macedonia.
+I have fifteen years of consulting experience on applied public health research projects, Health Impact Assessments (HIAs), and monitoring and evaluation (M&E) for global public health interventions.
+I produced my first health-related Behaviour Change Communications Strategy for the United Nations Development Programme (UNDP) in North Macedonia.

 SPECIALISMS